|

 Harpy Eagle team.
 What sets us apart is that we're a young, dedicated group of volunteer students (grades 7, 8, 9, 10,

-11 (groups A, B, C) from Colegio Brader in Panama City, Panama.
+11, 12) from Colegio Brader in Panama City, Panama.

 Despite our youth, we're savvy about and very sensitive to what's at stake here concerning